 When seeking accommodation there are things to consider and important questions you will need to ask to avoid falling into dubious organizations.
 Questions like where you should look out for an apartment in Canada?
-Who you should talk to?
+Who should you talk to?
 While you are still in a temporary lodge, you can begin an active search for a house or a room by checking around for ‘to let’ signs in your neighborhood.

-If you are looking for apartments that are on a low budget, considering renting houses fringing the urban centers, rather than at the center of the cities.
+If you are looking for apartments that are on a low budget, consider renting houses fringing the urban centers, rather than at the center of the cities.
 It is also equally important that you consider factors like transportation cost and proximity to your place of work or school before finally putting a price on an apartment.

 Always try to find out from your landlord if utility costs such as electricity bills have already been calculated into your rent so you can know if the apartment is truly worth the pay or the rent was unnecessarily hiked.